 Delight in Shakespeare: Primary School Tour

-2019 will mark our fourth year of touring Shakespeare’s plays to the most disadvantaged primary schools in Surrey.
-Fourteen schools host our four actors (and our Little Will puppet), who bring our unique and energetic take on Shakespeare’s classic plays into their school hall.
+We tour Shakespeare’s plays to the most disadvantaged primary schools in Surrey.
+Four actors (and our Little Will puppet), bring our unique and energetic take on Shakespeare’s classic plays into school halls across the county.

 Our primary school plays link Shakespeare’s text through easy-to-follow narration, while the children are invited on stage to play many of the roles.
 Even the teachers aren’t safe.
 Each school receives a series of workshops, allowing them to explore the play further, before creating their own version for the local community.

 With the support of the charity Delight, we reach a new generation of theatre-goers with our professional touring productions and follow-up workshops, many of whom have never visited a theatre, let alone seen Shakespeare performed live.

 The Play's The Thing: Secondary School Tour

 We also tour to disadvantaged GCSE students in Surrey, providing them with professional insight at a crucial point of their academic life.
 The tour delivers the two most popular Shakespeare plays studied at GCSE, Macbeth and Romeo and Juliet.
 Each production has been created to provoke discussion and stimulate ideas for the students’ academic study.

 Featuring four actors, the tour is adapted, directed and designed by GSC’s professional team.
 Each performance will also be supported by a series of follow-up workshops, allowing the children to explore the characters and scenes through practical exercises.

 "This will be the only experience of live theatre that some of our students have ever had.
 It will certainly be some students’ ONLY experience of a live Shakespeare play.
 Many of them will probably never see a production of Shakespeare again."
 Tony Marshall, Head of English, Sunbury Manor School